theostowell/tstowx.com/content/about/index.md

 ---

 I'm Theo.
-Right [now](https://theostowell.me/about#now), I'm transitioning out of full-time education at The University of Sheffield, looking to work full time on projects that I love.
+Right [now](https://theostowell.me/about#now), I'm transitioning out of full-time education at the University of Sheffield, looking to work full time on projects that I love.

 Right back at the start of my degree, in 2023, I started sharing my growing ideas around productivity and knowledge management to a small online audience.
 This grew and grew, and I kept sharing.
 Before long, I'd built a business, called [PARAZETTEL](https://parazettel.com) around this.